Massachusetts LLC Certificate of Organization

 1. Name of your LLC

-Enter your LLC name exactly as you would like it, including your preferred capitalization, as well as the designator “LLC” or “L.L.C.” (the abbreviation “LLC” is the most common).
+Include your preferred capitalization, as well as the designator “LLC” or “L.L.C.” (the abbreviation “LLC” is the most common).

-You can use a comma in your Massachusetts LLC name or you can leave it out.
+Note: You can use a comma in your Massachusetts LLC name or you can leave it out.
 Ex: “ABC Widgets, LLC” and “ABC Widgets LLC” are both acceptable.

 3. General Character of your Business

-Enter the purpose of your business.
 It doesn’t have to be extremely specific (unless you want it to be), and you are not going to be forced to do this forever.
 You can change the purpose of your business as it grows.

 You can enter just a few words (ex: “pizza shop”, “real estate investing”, “landscaping”, etc.) or a few sentences.
-If you prefer things to be more open-ended, you can add a ‘general use’ sentence after your existing description.

 4. Dissolution